You will not believe the prices that old Pokemon Booster Boxes are selling for!

 While playing in a large MTG Tournament in January 1999, representatives of Wizards of the Coast were demonstrating their new Pokemon Trading Card Game.
 I played the demo, and enjoyed it.
 The Base Set of Pokemon had just been released.
 My kids and I had been playing the Pokemon Red/Blue games on the old B&W GameBoys, so I picked up some booster packs to teach them a TCG.
 Booster packs sold for $3.29 each back then.
 And Booster Boxes of the Base Set retailed for about $118.
 The real Pokemon Craze started in the Spring/Summer of 1999, about 2-3 months later.

 Had I known in 1999 what I know now!

 Cut to 2017 and Pokemon still has legs!
 There are a lot of Pokemon Collectors/Investors with money to burn.
 And there a lot of readers out there sitting on small fortunes.

 There were a lot of moms & dads playing in Pokemon Tournaments with their children in 1999/2000.
 Some parents would buy two boxes of Pokemon cards: One box of Pokemon cards to open with their kids; And another box stored away for a rainy day.
 Well, that rainy just might be here for them!

-One particular parent I know would buy a couple of Pokemon Booster Boxes when they came out.
+One particular parent I know would always but 2 Pokemon Booster Boxes when they came out.
 He’d give his kids a pack a day if his kids had good days at school.
-Luckily (or unluckily) this was a rare occurrence for him.
-Now he has some unopened old booster boxes still sitting in his closet.
+Luckily (or unluckily) this was a rare occurrence for him and his kids.
+And now, he has some unopened old booster boxes still sitting in his closet.

 I’ve been scouring eBay lately, looking at past sales of Pokemon Booster Boxes, and basically freaking out.
-There are over two dozen booster box expansion selling for more than $1000!
+There are over two dozen Pokemon booster box expansions selling for more than $1000!

 So without further adieu, let’s have a look at Crazy Pokemon Booster Box Prices!